FAC29A/Lucy-Lucien-Alex/README.md

 - [ ] 6. **User Feedback Collection via DM**: As a developer, I want the bot to collect user feedback via direct messages.
 This could involve the bot sending a DM to ask for feedback after performing a task or responding to a command.
 - [ ] 7. **Error Handling in DMs**: As a developer, I want the bot to handle errors or invalid commands in DMs gracefully.
 The bot should provide clear guidance or assistance if users encounter issues while interacting through direct messages.

-# Use of OpenAI part of the bot

-When starting a conversation the bot will try to guess the name of the user who invoqued it by their Discord username.
-If the real name is not present on the Discord user it will just ommit it.

 # Running the Bot on a Raspberry PI.

 ## Install pm2 globally using npm: